MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - Ensure that your application's installation is error free, transparent, and thoughtful about its file management.
 Your application's installation shouldn't leave any temporary files behind.
   - Avoid requiring elevated permissions to install and requiring operating system reboots when possible.
   - If you're working in an enterprise environment, consider using silent installation.
-  - Ensure your app is listed in the Settings->All Apps list.
+  - Ensure your app is listed in the Settings -> All Apps list.
+  - Consider using MSIX to ensure that users experience a seamless installation, update, and uninstallation experience.
+MSIX automatically removes the app binaries and data.
+For information about how packaged apps handle files and registry entries, see [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).
   - For unpackaged apps, ensure that your application can be easily uninstalled through the Add or Remove Programs control.
 When your application is uninstalled, ensure that ARP entries, Start menu entries, files and directories, registry entries, and temporary files are also removed.
 Consider giving your users the option to preserve their data when they uninstall your application.
   - Ensure that during uninstallation your app removes all binaries and application data.
 User-created content should be stored in locations like `Documents`, which can then be retained by users even after the app is uninstalled.
-MSIX automatically removes the app binaries and data.
-For information about how packaged apps handle files and registry entries, see [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).
   - Avoid installing or updating system binaries that may require a reboot.